nikomayra/places-central-zoner/README.md

 ## Implementation Steps:

-1. (80%) Frontend Development:
+1. (95%) Frontend Development:

    - Set up a React project with TypeScript.
    - Integrate Material-UI.
    - Implement input fields for places names and a map component using Google Maps API.
-     -Implement map search area refinement.
-Limit max search area and allow user to search to quickly center map.
-Maybe autocomplete library or other.
+   - Implement map search area refinement.
+   - Implement UI/UX elements for visibility, readability, useability.
+   - Implement data UI elements for greater understanding of results.

-2. (20%) Backend Development:
+2. (70%) Backend Development:

    - Set up a Flask project.
-   - Create endpoints to interact with the Google Places API and Distance Matrix API.
    - Implement logic to calculate the central minimum locations based on store distances.
+     - Using a dynamic count based system.
+Brute-force, DBScan, and KMeans.
-     -Setup PostgreSQL for storing/handling backend data.
+   - Setup PostgreSQL for storing/handling data.

-3. Mapping and Geolocation:
+3. () Mapping and Geolocation:

-   - Use the Google Maps API to display the map and markers for the places.
+   - Use the Google Maps API to display the map and markers for the places/central-zones.
    - Calculate the central points and draw circles representing the radius to the farthest store.
-     -Use Google Maps API for drawing central zones
+   - Use Google Maps API for drawing central zone markers

 4. Implement OAuth and any other protection to avoid unnecessary Google API calls.